Detroit hurries to board vacant houses after serial slayings

 Police and city workers had been searching for bodies, or decomposed remnants of potential additional victims.
 And in their wake, they left behind boarded-up houses to keep trespassers out.

 Deangelo Martin, 34, was arrested last week and charged in a separate case in which a 26-year-old woman was stabbed and sexually assaulted, but escaped.
-He has not been charged in the slayings.
+Martin has not been charged in the slayings but police believe he is responsible for all the crimes, and possibly others.

 "What we're talking about right now is nothing new" ," the 70-year-old Allen said of Detroit's decades-long battle against abandonment and other blight as the city's population plummeted by more than one million people.
 "Now, it's reached somebody's nerve that they want to do something."